robertaicenogle/Credit_Risk_Analysis/README.md

 ![](RandomOverSamplerModel2.PNG)
 ![](RandomOverSamplerModel3.PNG)

-- The balanced accuracy score is 65%.
+- Balanced accuracy score: 66%
-- The high_risk precision is about 1% only with 62% sensitivity which makes a F1 of 2% only.
+- High risk precision is around 1% and sensitivity is 62% resulting in an F1 of 2%
-- Due to the high number of the low_risk population, its precision is almost 100% with a sensitivity of 68%.
+- A high number of low risk population results in a precision of almost 100% but a sensitivity of 68%

 ### SMOTE Model
 ![](SmoteModel1.PNG)
 ![](SmoteModel2.PNG)
 ![](SmoteModel3.PNG)

-- The results are pretty similar to the previous model.
-- The balanced accuracy score is 64%.
+- Balanced accuracy score: 64%
-- The high_risk precision is about 1% only with 63% sensitivity which makes a F1 of 2% only.
+- High risk precision is around 1% and sensitivity is 63% resulting in an F1 of 2%
-- Due to the high number of the low_risk population, its precision is almost 100% with a sensitivity of 66%.
+- Again, a high number of low risk population results in a precision of almost 100% but a sensitivity of 66%

 ### ClusterCentroids Model
 ![](ClusterCentroidsModel1.PNG)
 ![](ClusterCentroidsModel2.PNG)
 ![](ClusterCentroidsModel3.PNG)

-- Here the balanced accuracy score is down to about 52%.
+- Balanced accuracy score: 52%
-- The high_risk precision is still 1% only with 63% sensitivity which makes a F1 of 1%.
+- High risk precision is 1% and sensitivity is 63% resulting in an F1 of 1%
-- Due to the high number of false positives, the low_risk sensitivity is only 40%.
+- The high number of false positives results in a low risk sensitivity of 40%

 ## Deliverable 2: Use the SMOTEENN algorithm to Predict Credit Risk
 ![](SmoteennModel1.PNG)
 ![](SmoteennModel2.PNG)
 ![](SmoteennModel3.PNG)

--The balanced accuracy score is about 62%.
+- Balanced accuracy score: 62%
-- The high_risk precision is still 1% only with 68% sensitivity which makes a F1 of only 2%.
+- High risk precision is 1% and sensitivity is 68% resulting in an F1 of 2%
-- Due to the high number of false positives, the low_risk sensitivity is 57%.
+- The high number of false positives results in a the low risk sensitivity of 57%

 ## Deliverable 3: Use Ensemble Classifiers to Predict Credit Risk